clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/3-design-expressroute-deployment.md

 ## Multiple choice

-Which of the following can you connect with ExpressRoute Premium?
+Which of the following can be connected with ExpressRoute Premium?

 (x) Resources in different Geopolitical regions.{{Correct.
 You can enable ExpressRoute Premium to extend connectivity across geopolitical boundaries.
 For example, if you connect to Microsoft in Amsterdam through ExpressRoute, you'll have access to all Microsoft cloud services hosted in all regions across the world.}}